Israelis erupt in protest to demand a cease-fire after 6 more hostages die in Gaza

 But critics have accused the prime minister of putting his personal interests over those of the hostages.
 The war’s end likely will lead to an investigation into his government’s failures in the Oct.
 7 attacks, the government’s collapse and early elections.

+Some analysts said the public outcry over the six hostages who died could signal a new level of political pressure on Netanyahu.

 “I think this is an earthquake.
-This isn’t just one more step in the war,” said Nomi Bar-Yaacov, associate fellow in the International Security Program at Chatham House, shortly before Sunday’s protests began.
+This isn’t just one more step in the war,” said Nomi Bar-Yaacov, associate fellow in the International Security Program at Chatham House, shortly before Sunday’s protests.

+Divisions also have been exposed within the government.
+Senior military and security officials, including Defense Minister Yoav Gallant, have warned that time is running out.

-Israel’s Channel 12 reported that Netanyahu got into a shouting match at a security Cabinet meeting Thursday with Defense Minister Yoav Gallant, who accused him of prioritizing control of a strategic corridor along the Gaza-Egypt border — a major sticking point in the talks — over the lives of the hostages.
+Israel’s Channel 12 reported that Netanyahu got into a shouting match at a security Cabinet meeting Thursday with Gallant, who accused him of prioritizing control of a strategic corridor along the Gaza-Egypt border — a major sticking point in the talks — over the lives of the hostages.

 An Israeli official confirmed the report and said three of the hostages — Goldberg-Polin, Yerushalmi and Gat — had been slated to be released in the first phase of a cease-fire proposal discussed in July.
 The official was not authorized to brief media about the negotiations and spoke on condition of anonymity.